Einhornhool/einhornhool.github.io/content/minimal-tz/index.md

 The non-secure side is quite easy.
 It should not be aware of the secure image and "think" that it's the only application running on the system, so we can implement it like any other C-program.
 There are only two things to consider:
-1. The NSE functions need to be declared somewhere to make them available to our code (I added the `ns_entry.h` file, but you could also declare them as external functions in `main.c`).
+1. The NSE functions need to be declared somewhere to make them available to our code (I added the `ns_entry.h` file).
-2. The linker script needs to define flash and RAM starting addresses after the secure flash and RAM regions.
+2. The non-secure linker script needs to define flash and RAM starting addresses after the secure flash and RAM regions.

 ### Building and Linking
 When building the secure image, we need to add the compiler flag `-mcmse`.